Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

 \subsubsection{Hyper-Parameters in Feature Mapping}

-Secondly, we will analyze the impact of the hyper-parameters in feature mapping module, including the number of mapped feature groups $n$ and the mapped feature dimension $d_z$.
-In the proposed BroadCF algorithm, the feature mapping module plays the role of mapping the original input matrix composed of user-item collaborative vectors into the mapped feature matrix, which is the first step of capturing the nonlinear relationship between users and items.
+Secondly, we will investigate the effect of the hyper-parameters in the feature mapping module, including the number of mapped feature groups $n$ and the mapped feature dimension $d_z$.
+In the proposed BroadCF algorithm, the feature mapping module plays the role of mapping the original input matrix composed of user-item collaborative vectors into the mapped feature matrix, which is the first step of capturing the nonlinear relationships in the user-item pairs.
 The two hyper-parameters would affect the performance of this mapping capability.
-To this end, we run BroadCF by setting $n$ and $d_z$ in the ranges of [15,20,25,30,35] and [5,10,15,20,25] respectively, and report the RMSE and MAE values as a function of $n$ and $d_z$ in \figurename~\ref{Mapped Feature Groups} and \figurename~\ref{Mapped Feature Dimension} respectively.
-From the two figures, although the best values of $n$ and $d_z$ vary from one dataset to another, the performance variation is relatively small, i.e. smaller than 0.01.
-This confirms the relatively insensitivity of the proposed BroadCF algorithm to the hyper-parameters in feature mapping.
-And in our experiments, we set $n$ and $d_z$ to 25 and 10 respectively.
+To this end, we run BroadCF by setting $n$ and $d_z$ in the ranges of [3,5,7,9,11] and [1,2,3,4,5] respectively, and report the RMSE and MAE values as a function of $n$ and $d_z$ in \figurename~\ref{Mapped Feature Groups} and \figurename~\ref{Mapped Feature Dimension} respectively.
+From the two figures, although the best values of $n$ and $d_z$ differ on different datasets, the performance variation is relatively small.
+This confirms the relative insensitivity of the proposed BroadCF algorithm to the hyper-parameters in feature mapping.
+And in our experiments, we set $n$ and $d_z$ to 7 and 3 respectively.